The light of the heavens

 In the Islamic world glass oil lamps were used to light the interiors of public buildings such as mosques, madrasas (Qur’anic schools), khanqahs (hospices) and mausolea.
 Arranged in rows, these fragile vessels were suspended from the ceiling by means of long chains attached to the glass loops on their sides.

-The production of such glass furnishings peaked under the Mamluk Dynasty (1250–1517) of Egypt and Syria.
-Earlier Islamic rulers of the region had depended on slave (Arabic: mamluk, literally ‘owned’) soldiers and these eventually established their own rule.
+The production of such glass furnishings became popular under the Mamluk Dynasty (1250–1517) of Egypt and Syria.
+Earlier Islamic rulers of the region had depended on slave (Arabic: mamluk, literally ‘owned’) soldiers who eventually established their own rule.
 Rapidly, the Mamluks created an extensive empire with its capital at Cairo which became the economic, cultural and artistic centre of the Arab Islamic world.
 Prosperity was generated by an east–west trade in silks and spices and this supported the Mamluks’ lavish patronage of architecture and decorative art; glass, inlaid metalwork, woodwork and textiles were prized around the Mediterranean as well as in Europe.
-The 13th and 14th centuries, in particular, saw the zenith of enamelling and gilding, the techniques used to decorate this and most surviving examples of glass lamps.
+The 13th and 14th centuries, in particular, saw the climax of enamelling and gilding, the techniques used to decorate this and most surviving examples of glass lamps.

 Egypt or Syria

 Glass, blown with polychrome enamels and gilding

 Purchased with the assistance of the Friends of the Ashmolean Museum

 View on our online Collection Online Site: EA1972.5

 License this image - visit the Ashmolean Image Library